The 3 items in every zero waste kit

 Strapped for cash?

-Given you’ll no doubt be buying more food and drink items in glass jars and containers, just repurpose a glass milk bottle or kombucha bottle as your reusable water bottle.
+Given you’ll no doubt be buying more food and drink items in glass jars and containers if you’ve decided to go zero waste, just repurpose a glass milk bottle or kombucha bottle as your reusable water bottle.

 A reusable straw